linux-coding649/linux-coding649/README.md

 - 👋 Hi, I’m @linux-coding649
 - I like coding in Python
 - I can also code in C++ and BASH Scripting
-- I would like it if there was a bug in my code, you could tell me how to fix it
+- I would like it if you could tell me how to fix a bug in my programs, if there is one.